Tomin1/oggopus-embedded/README.md

 Opus decoder
 ------------
 See opus-embedded directory for libopus abstractions for decoding Opus.
-The build links libopus statically and is no-std on targets without std library.
+The build links libopus statically and is no_std and no_alloc on targets without std library.

 Example player
 --------------